Afghan-Style Cauliflower with Tomato Sauce (Gulpea)

 - 1 tsp. freshly ground black pepper

-- 2 small heads cauliflower, cut into large florets
+- 2 small heads cauliflower, cored and cut into large florets

 - 1 jalapeño, seeded and sliced into ¼-in. rings

 - In a blender, purée the garlic and tomatoes; set aside.